 Although we focused on only two drivers of richness – human development and nonnative species – a number of other environmental variables co-vary with human development and may also influence vascular plant richness.
 For example, previous work has found that reduced species richness is associated with increased nitrogen deposition (Payne et al., 2017) – another environmental variable associated with human development (though the effect of nitrogen on species richness is inconsistent; Peñuelas et al., 2013; Sasaki et al., 2010; Seastedt & Vaccaro, 2001).
 Indeed, where humans settle on a landscape is non-random (Antrop, 2004; Pickett & Cadenasso, 1995; Vandam et al., 2013) and these confounding variables may also influence diversity.
 Additional work can disentangle the relative importance of different variables associated with human development.
 More broadly, however, since nonnative species clearly contribute to the observed patterns in species richness and niche specialization in Albertan wetlands, care should be taken to understand when broad biogeographical patterns are driven by nonnative species, native species, or both, and also when the introduction of a nonnative species moves the community away from steady state.
-Particularly in the case of mixed responses of species diversity to disturbance gradients (Fox, 2013; Huston, 2014; Mackey & Currie, 2001; Mayor et al., 2012; Sheil & Burslem, 2013) or time (Cardinale et al., 2018; Sax & Gaines, 2003; Vellend et al., 2013), differentiating the responses of native, nonnative, and invasive species may help clarify these relationships.(Ficken et al., 2019)
+Particularly in the case of mixed responses of species diversity to disturbance gradients (Fox, 2013; Huston, 2014; Mackey & Currie, 2001; Mayor et al., 2012; Sheil & Burslem, 2013) or time (Cardinale et al., 2018; Sax & Gaines, 2003; Vellend et al., 2013), differentiating the responses of native, nonnative, and invasive species may help clarify these relationships.

+Limitations

+This study provides an important assessment of the relationships among wetland vascular plant richness, niche dimensions, human development, and nonnative species across a large geographical extent and across a range of wetland classes.
+However, these results should be interpreted on light of two important considerations.
+First, wetlands in our dataset were sampled under two different monitoring protocols which each used different methods.
+Based on pre-analysis, we assumed that these differences were constant between both protocols and we attempted to account for them statistically by including a “Protocol” covariate factor.
+Combining these both protocols allowed us to fulfill a human development gradient with enough sites equitably distributed to calculate relevant niche specialization indices and revealing patterns we observed.
+Still, different sampling methods, particularly to measure vascular plant richness, may result in slightly modified relationships with human development though we expect that general patterns would still stand.
+For example, interpretation of our results was essentially unchanged when wetlands sampled with different protocols were analyzed separately with values of niche specialization calculated on the combined dataset.
+Second, our approach did not distinguish among human development types and it is unlikely that all types have the same ecological impact.
+For example, agricultural field and impervious surface (e.g. a road) will likely have very different impacts on the ecology of adjacent wetlands even when both human development types cover the same areal extent.
+Although previous work found that cumulative human development was an important driver of wetland plant community diversity in boreal wetlands (Ficken et al., 2019), a more detailed gradient encompasses enough sites of a precise metric of human impact would likely influence calculations of niche breadth related to human development and subsequently of the relationships we present in this study.
+Further studies with data sampled along different environmental and human development gradients would be useful to disentangle these potential limitations.

 Data availability statement

 All data used in the study are freely available and downloadable on the Alberta Biodiversity Monitoring Institute (ABMI) website (www.abmi.ca/home/data-analytics/da-top/da-product-overview).